una/personal-goals/README.md

-personal-goals
+Personal Goals
 ==============

-Personal goals made public.
-I want to take time out of my day and plan a schedule to accomplish these goals.
+Personal goals made open source.

+Why?
+Spending the time to get shit done.
+I'm open sourcing these goals for accesibility across computers I use, transparency, accountability, and versioning.

 # Overarching Goals
 1. Use Github more often